 II.
 Introduction

 The African country of Malawi experiences a strong seasonal rainy season stretching from October to April, which provides about 95% of its annual precipitation.
 In addition to this high seasonality, about 20% of Malawi’s land cover is comprised of surface water from Lake Malawi, one of the Great African Lakes.
 These unique features contribute to a country-wide vulnerability to riverine floods and flash floods.
 In January 2015, extended periods of extreme rainfall caused a series of flood events throughout the Central and Southern Regions of Malawi, which resulted in the displacement of over 230,000 residents and left 276 dead.
 In order for local authorities and supporting humanitarian agencies to provide post-disaster relief, these organizations often rely on remotely-sensed satellite data to evaluate impact and design response programs.
-Furthermore, due to low density of in situ weather station data, satellite data is needed to expand spatial coverage of climatic, environmental and meteorological data, hence “filling in the gaps”.
+Furthermore, due to low density of in situ weather station data, satellite data are needed to expand spatial coverage of climatic, environmental and meteorological data, hence “filling in the gaps”.

-A previous study of several inundation products provided insight into potential disparities between spatial distribution of flood signals relative to the specific type of flood.
-The current project builds on this analysis in numerous ways.
+A previous study of several inundation products provided insight into potential disparities between spatial distributions of flood signals relative to the specific type of flood.
+This project built on this analysis in numerous ways.

-Disaggregating by flood type and isolating flash floods, this project aims to further assist our project partners, as well as other humanitarian agencies, to better monitor the spatial extent of different flood events and further improve flood early warning and disaster response activities.
+Disaggregating by flood type and isolating flash floods, this project aimed to further assist our project partners, as well as other humanitarian agencies, to better monitor the spatial extent of different flood events and further improve flood early warning and disaster response activities.

 This project falls under the NASA Applied Sciences national application area of Disasters.
 It will contribute to current disaster management practices in Malawi by building on previous analyses of various remotely-sensed flood detection products to better identify impacts of distinct flood events.

-The project partners for this study are Erin Coughlan, Senior Climate Specialist of the Red Cross Red Crescent Climate Centre (RCRCC), and Hastings Kandaya, Director of Programmes and Development at the Malawi Red Cross (MRC) National Society.
+The project partners for this study were the Red Cross Red Crescent Climate Centre (RCRCC), and the Malawi Red Cross (MRC) National Society.
 The most pressing concern in disaster risk management, as expressed by our project partners, is first the ability to locate affected areas in expedite fashion and second, to increase preparedness actions by development of a framework for flood early warning.
-Flash flood events present a unique challenge to disaster management, as they are exceedingly more unpredictable than traditional riverine floods as well as being more difficult to detect and document, thus posing difficulties to disaster response.
+Flash flood events present a unique challenge to disaster management as they are exceedingly more unpredictable than traditional riverine floods, as well as being more difficult to detect and document - thus posing difficulties to disaster response.
 By providing a framework for including flash flood-specific methodology into monitoring and forecasting, our partner organizations will have more spatially accurate information available for managing relief efforts.

 III.
 Methodology

-Building off the initial Malawi disasters project, this term we will analyze the most recent, verified humanitarian data to determine skill of remotely sensed flood detection products.
-Further, we will incorporate long time series of remotely sensed environmental data into our analyses to explore potential for establishing a predictor-predict and relationship.
-First, we will process the most recent data on locations of shelters housing internally displaced people (IDPs).
+Building off the initial Malawi disasters project, this term we will analyze the most recent, verified humanitarian data to determine the skill of remotely sensed flood detection products.
+Further, we incorporated long time series of remotely sensed environmental data into our analyses to explore potential for establishing a predictor-predict and relationship.
+First, we processed the most recent data on locations of shelters housing internally displaced people (IDPs).

 The data recorded the following information: